 Accounting Policies - Management has the ultimate responsibility for the appropriateness of the accounting policies used by JPA.
 The JPA's significant accounting policies are discussed in Note 1 to the financial statements.
-The JPA did not adopt any significant new accounting policies, nor have there been any changes in existing significant accounting policies during the current period.
+The JPA adopted one new accounting policy, GASB 77, Tax Abatement Disclosures, which increases the disclosure requirements for tax abatements affecting the government entity and its ability to raise resources in the future.
+This standard applies to a reporting government's own tax abatement agreements or agreements entered into by other governments and that reduce the reporting government's tax revenues.
+There have not been any changes in existing significant accounting policies during the current period.